ALNSynergy: a graph convolutional network with multi-representation alignment for drug synergy prediction: Experiments and Discussion

 \subsection{Effectiveness of multi-representation alignment function}

 This section runs an ablation experiment of the multi-representation alignment function shown in equation (7) to verify the effectiveness of this innovative element.
 In equation (7), a multi-representation alignment function suitable for drug synergy prediction is used to improve the quality of drug representation and cell line representation, and the alignment function is made effective through the optimization strategy in equation (8).
 Parameter $\alpha$ is used to adjust the weight of multi-representation alignment loss in the model optimization process.
 Specifically, when $\alpha$ is 0, the multi-representation alignment function does not participate in the optimization process of model parameters.
 Only when $\alpha$ is greater than 0 the loss function will take multi-representation alignment into account.
-Therefore, the following ablation experiments are conducted by adjusting the value of $\alpha$ in the interval $[0,1,2]$ to observe the rising and falling trends in the performance of the GCNMRA model.
+Therefore, the following ablation experiments are conducted by adjusting the value of $\alpha$ in the interval $[0,1,2]$ to observe the rising and falling trends in the performance of the ALNSynergy model.

-The experimental results of the GCNMRA model under different $\alpha$ values are shown in Table 3.
+The experimental results of the ALNSynergy model under different $\alpha$ values are shown in Table 3.
 The changing trend of experimental performance is shown in Figure 3(a).
-Compared with the GCNMRA model at $\alpha=0$, its improvement percentage at $\alpha=1$ and $\alpha=2$ is shown in Figure 3(b).
-As shown in the Figure, optimizing the representation quality through the multi-representation alignment function can improve the GCNMRA model's performance.
-Specifically, when $\alpha$ is 0, that is, when the multi-representation alignment function does not optimize the representation quality, the GCNMRA model achieves the worst prediction performance, and its scores under the AUC, AUPR, and ACC evaluation metrics are respectively are 0.92, 0.92 and 0.84.
+Compared with the ALNSynergy model at $\alpha=0$, its improvement percentage at $\alpha=1$ and $\alpha=2$ is shown in Figure 3(b).
+As shown in the Figure, optimizing the representation quality through the multi-representation alignment function can improve the ALNSynergy model's performance.
+Specifically, when $\alpha$ is 0, that is, when the multi-representation alignment function does not optimize the representation quality, the ALNSynergy model achieves the worst prediction performance, and its scores under the AUC, AUPR, and ACC evaluation metrics are respectively are 0.92, 0.92 and 0.84.

-When the values of $\alpha$ are 1 and 2, the prediction performance of the GCNMRA model is better.
-Especially when the value of $\alpha$ is 2, the scores of the GCNMRA model under the AUC, AUPR, and ACC evaluation metrics are 0.93, 0.93, and 0.85, respectively.
-Compared with $\alpha$ being 0 when $\alpha$ is 2, the GCNMRA model has improved by 1.1\%, 1.1\%, and 1.2\%, respectively, under the three evaluation metrics.
+When the values of $\alpha$ are 1 and 2, the prediction performance of the ALNSynergy model is better.
+Especially when the value of $\alpha$ is 2, the scores of the ALNSynergy model under the AUC, AUPR, and ACC evaluation metrics are 0.93, 0.93, and 0.85, respectively.
+Compared with $\alpha$ being 0 when $\alpha$ is 2, the ALNSynergy model has improved by 1.1\%, 1.1\%, and 1.2\%, respectively, under the three evaluation metrics.